CumulusNetworks/cldemo-docker-quagga/README.md

 spines via the specified hostnames is required.
 Setting up this topology is outside the scope of this document.

-This demo is written using Ansible 2.2.
+This demo was initially written using Ansible 2.2.
 Install Ansible on the management server before you begin.
 Instructions for installing Ansible can be found here: https://docs.ansible.com/ansible/intro_installation.html